calipho-sib/cellosaurus-wikidata-bot/README.md

 ### Cellosaurus dump:

 If you have already a dump of the Cellosaurus database in .txt format, you can use it.
 Move the file in **project/**.

-On the other hand, the bot will automatically upload it for you.
+If not, the bot will automatically upload it for you.

-For run the bot with the Wikidata relase id (#releaseid) and optionnaly the cellosaurus dump in .txt format (#cellosaurus.txt) :
+To run the bot with the Wikidata relase id (#releaseid) and optionnaly the cellosaurus dump in .txt format (#cellosaurus.txt) :

 	./Main.py #releaseid #cellosaurus.txt